aantron/better-enums/doc/DesignDecisionsFAQ.md

    arrays can be declared in namespace scope, in class scope, or in function scope, but they also need to be defined somewhere.

-   If `ENUM` is to be usable in both namespace and class scope, it already can't assume that it can declare arrays in namespace scope, since if `ENUM` is used in a class, its entire expansion will be enclosed in the declaration of that class.
+   If `BETTER_ENUM` is to be usable in both namespace and class scope, it already can't assume that it can declare arrays in namespace scope, since if `BETTER_ENUM` is used in a class, its entire expansion will be enclosed in the declaration of that class.

    That leaves class scope and function scope.
 If the arrays are declared in class scope, there needs to be a separate definition of them in some